Female Libido enhancement with natural herbal supplements - enhancer products are available without a prescription, home remedies

 Hormonal influence, role of DHEA and testosterone

 Androgens, such as testosterone, are a major component of female libido.
 Testosterone levels decline about 1 percent each year in men, which may contribute to lower male libido with aging.
-Testosterone also declines with age in women leading to a decrease in female libido.
+Testosterone also declines with age in women, especially after 40 and 50, and even more after 60, leading to a significant decrease in female libido.
 Women who have had surgical removal of the ovaries notice a drop in sexual interest.
 Replacement of androgens can be helpful in those with age related sexual dysfunction.
 Testosterone is available by prescription only, including available as a patch.
 An over the counter hormones, such as DHEA, converts into testosterone and thus has a positive influence.
 Pregnenolone is another over the counter hormone that may increase testosterone levels and thus enhance desire and interest.
 However, the risk of side effects and potential long term health consequences of testosterone and androgen use must be taken into account.
 My preference is to avoid hormones unless absolutely necessary and instead use herbal supplements for libido enhancement.
 These herbal libido boosters are extremely effective.
 Hormones could be used for a few days each month if needed.

 Biological factors appear to increase the likelihood that a woman will engage in sexual intercourse during her most fertile days rather than at other times.
 Vaginal dryness reduces a woman's interest in sex.

 Acute dehydroepiandrosterone effects on female libido and sexual arousal in postmenopausal women.

 16 sexually functional women post menopause received oral DHEA 300 mg or placebo 60 minutes before the presentation of an erotic video segment.
 Increases in mental and physical sexual arousal ratings significantly increased in response to an acute dose of DHEA in postmenopausal women.